-Without this new radio base station, the operator's customers would experience increasing numbers of dropped calls and buffering unable to access the internet on their handheld devices.
-They would also not be able to access the 5G network, a demand which is increasing rapidly as customers update their handheld devices to ones that are 5G compatible, and one that London is embracing with its ambition to be a world leading digital city and 'smart' city where early roll out 5G is encouraged to provide pervasive, affordable, resilient digital connectivity.
+Without this new installation, the operator's customers would not be able to access the 5G network, a demand which is increasing rapidly as customers update their handheld devices to ones that are 5G compatible, and one that London is embracing with its ambition to be a world leading digital city and 'smart' city where early roll out 5G is encouraged to provide pervasive, affordable, resilient digital connectivity.
 If the 5G network is not available then the customers' would not be able to utilise these handheld devices for the purposes in which they were purchased.
-This would be contrary to both the aspirations of Central Government and the Mayor of London aspirations which aspire to everyone having access to the superfast highway network wherever they are and being a world leader in 5G.
+This would be contrary to the aspirations of Central Government and the Mayor of London, as well as the objectives of the Hillingdon Council Strategy 2022-2026, which aspire to enhance and improve digital connectivity and infrastructure.

 The proposed installation will help improve the area's economic prosperity, strengthen the urban economy's by supporting local businesses to start, grow, adapt and diversify.
-It will support a better environment for today and tomorrow by reducing the need to travel and in turn minimise carbon
+It will support a better environment for today and tomorrow by reducing the need to travel and in turn minimise carbon emissions, a key ambition of the NPPF, London Plan and the Hillingdon Local Plan.
+The radio base station will support the delivery of healthcare provision and accessibility by enabling people greater access to online services, NHS appointment reminders (every missed NHS appointment costs the NHS approximately £160 source: NHS), reminders to take medicines, make appointments etc. As well as assisting hospital outpatient appointments and emergency consultations carried out remotely via video link, connected ambulances, live streaming of CCTV footage etc.